Forget Runyon Canyon: Try These 10 Secret Hikes in LA Instead

 Distance: 3.4 miles

-Perhaps the most-discussed of all these hikes, the Murphy Ranch Trail takes you through an abandoned Nazi compound nestled in the middle of the mountains.
-The dummies that thought Germany would win and take over America built a little sanctuary here, which is fairly awesome.
+The Murphy Ranch Trail is definitely one that will spark some discussion—it takes you through an abandoned Nazi compound nestled in the middle of the mountains.
+The dummies that thought Germany would win and take over America built a little sanctuary here, which makes this a wild walk through alternate history.
 Your inner Indiana Jones will geek out over engine parts, crumbled huts, and even an overturned '40s VW Bus nestled into the woods.
-A word of warning in case you plan on bringing a four-legged friend (or a four-year-old): This hike involves climbing up a pretty punishing set of stairs.
+A word of warning in case you plan on bringing a four-legged friend (or a four-year-old): this hike involves climbing up a pretty punishing set of stairs.

 Malibu